dcos/dcos-cli/design/cli.md

 ## Implementation

 To satisfy both goals, a Context struct is introduced.
-It is created based on various abstractions (eg. io.Reader for stdout/stderr) or by calling DefaultContext() which will be backed by the OS.
+It is created based on an Environment (which contains various abstractions for stdout/stderr, the filesystem, etc.).

 Once created, the context is passed as an argument to each subcommand constructor and they must use it to interact with the environment (print output, read env vars or files, etc.) or instanciate environment-dependent structs from other packages.